xchem/fragalysis-stack-behaviour-tests/behaviour/README.md

     by adding the `--no-capture` command-line option. if you don't do this you'll only see the output if the test fails.

->   You can avoid stopping on the first error by adding `--no-stop`.
+>   You can avoid stopping on the first error by adding `--no-stop`

->   To see a test summary you could add `--summary`.
+>   To see a test summary you could add `--summary`

+>   To see a catalogue of all the available steps add `--steps-catalog`

 ## Step definition design
 Feature steps are located in the standard `features/steps` directory.
 Direct